 But modern science has unraveled a lot of the mysteries surrounding our nearest star, making for some fun discoveries and revelations.
-Now, sit back and take in these 10 fun facts about the Sun:
+Now, sit back and bathe in these fun facts about the Sun:

 1. The Sun is seriously hot stuff.